AlekhyaR/CareConnect/README.md

-Please find attached a repo containing a Rails application.
-The application currently just displays a message which a patient has received after applying for a treatment.
+This Rails application effectively communicates the status message to the patient after they have submitted a treatment application.

-The application comes packaged with the following models:
+It comes packaged with the following models:
 * User
 * Message
 * Inbox
 * Outbox
 * Payment
 When a user sends a message, it goes into their outbox and into the inbox of the recipient.

 ### Get up & running